Missouri QB Bryant injured in 42-10 rout of Troy

 Missouri: Sophomore defensive end Trajan Jeffcoat is no longer enrolled in school or part of the team, Missouri announced.
 Jeffcoat played in every game as a true freshman.
 He missed the first four games of this season because of an elbow injury, but coach Barry Odom said Tuesday he expected Jeffcoat to play against Troy.
 Missouri said in an official statement it would not comment on the reason for Jeffcoat’s departure.

 Troy: Barker entered the day averaging 341.8 passing yards per game.
 But he hadn’t faced a defense like Missouri’s.
-Barker completed 15 of 26 passes for 92 yards, with one touchdown and two interceptions, before being replaced by Gunnar Watson late in the second quarter.
-Watson finished the game, completing 5 of 9 passes for 58 yards.
+Barker completed 15 of 26 passes for 92 yards, with one touchdown and two interceptions, before leaving the game with an injury late in the second quarter.
+Gunnar Watson finished the game, completing 5 of 9 passes for 58 yards.

 UP NEXT